AbhiN30/String-Drum-Synthesizer/notebooks/Abhi/README.md

 In terms of our accomplishments for the week, we were able to meet to finalize our Design Document and prepare for the Design Review session.
 Overall, I thought it went pretty well as we were able to effectively communicate the different components of our block diagram and thoroughly explain our tolerance analysis for the Amplifier subsystem.
+In addition to this, we had the opportunity to attend another group's design review presentation and we filled out the Peer Design Review Google Form.
 Unfortunately, we were unable to place the order for our parts this week, however we got much closer to finalizing our entire parts list.
 Since we were still deciding on parts, we didn't move on to developing the PCB schematic either.